 The day I’d been waiting for finally arrived.
 Victoria, the chatty lady with whom I’d had friendly interactions with warmly invited me to her house.
 The observer in me had read more into her personality; she was like a big sister I never had.
 With her well-chosen English words flavoured with South American and a Spanish accent, Victoria was pleasant to talk to.
 She served me some tea; not once did she frown upon my love for sugar in well-brewed tea.
 Indeed, we chatted about this and that, including some of the stories that I’d written and highlights of my journey so far.

-Although we hail from different countries and backgrounds, we shape each other's journeys through learning and interaction.
+Although we hail from different cultures and backgrounds, we shape each other's journeys through learning and interaction.